 Car accidents can sometimes result in a serious injury.
 In fact, the World Health Organization (WHO) reports that as many as 50 million are injured or disabled in traffic accidents every year.
 After sustaining any injury in an accident, prioritizing your health is key—including keeping your doctor informed about your healing process, following care instructions, and arriving prepared at all scheduled doctor visits.

-While your attorney can handle communication with insurance companies about property damage, it’s up to you to handle medical treatment.
+While your Rhode Island car accident lawyer can handle communication with insurance companies about property damage, it’s up to you to handle medical treatment.
 Your health and medical care should be your first priority after suffering injuries in a car accident.
 This is not only important for your own well-being, but for any insurance claim or lawsuit.
 You can show that you’re prioritizing your health in the following ways:

 Committing to Your Mental Health